DETAILED ACTION

 Regarding claim 8, the combined teachings teach wherein the heater is adjacent to the tray so as to be positioned to heat the tray (Fig. 2 of Kobayashi).

-Regarding claim 16, the combined teachings teach wherein the condensate collector includes a heat sink (heat exchanger 43 Fig. 1 of Cho) to separate the collected water vapor into condensate and air (paragraph [7] page 7 and paragraph [1] page 8 of Cho).
+Regarding claim 16, the combined teachings teach wherein the condensate collector includes a heat sink (heat exchanger 43 Fig. 1 of Cho) to separate the collected water vapor into the condensate and the air (paragraph [7] page 7 and paragraph [1] page 8 of Cho).

-Claims 4 and 9 are rejected under 35 U.S.C.
-103 as being unpatentable over Kobayashi, Tada, and Cho as applied to claim 1 above, and further in view of Ryu (KR19990043134A).
+Claims 4, 9, and 15 are rejected under 35 U.S.C.
+103 as being unpatentable over Kobayashi, Kawahira, Cho, and Watanabe as applied to claims 1 and 12 above, and further in view of Ryu (KR19990043134A).

-However, Ryu teaches wherein the controller (control unit 51 Fig. 4 corresponds to the controller of Kobayashi) controls the cooler (refrigeration system 54 Fig. 4 corresponds to the cooler of Kobayashi) to cool the tray (Fig. 4 and page 4 where ice making tray 33 corresponds to the tray of Kobayashi), based on an internal pressure of the tray (disclosed “output signal corresponding to a force applied per unit area” in paragraph [1] of page 4) exceeding a threshold (disclosed “predetermined reference data amount” in paragraph [2] of page 4) after supplying water into the tray (page 4).
+However, Ryu teaches wherein the controller (control unit 51 Fig. 4 corresponds to the controller of Kobayashi) controls the cooler (refrigeration system 54 Fig. 4 corresponds to the cooler of Kobayashi) to cool a tray (Fig. 4 and page 4 where ice making tray 33 corresponds to the sealed tray of Kobayashi), based on an internal pressure of the tray (disclosed “output signal corresponding to a force applied per unit area” in paragraph [1] of page 4) exceeding a threshold (disclosed “predetermined reference data amount” in paragraph [2] of page 4) after supplying water into the tray (page 4).

 Regarding claim 9, the combined teach the invention as described above but fail to explicitly teach “wherein the water supplier includes a water supply valve controlled by the controller to open and close the water supplier”.